 A. You may run a factory OEM automotive bumper.
 No seam welding of bumpers, ends may be cut for clearance but must remain open.

 B. You may run a SMW or comparable aftermarket bumper, no homemade bumpers allowed.
 Call with questions.

 down spot or banded.
 Or the hood may be bolted down in four spots with ½”x8” all thread and 3” max washers **hood must be open upon coming to inspection**Doors and trunk/tailgate may be secured in the same manner as the hood or you may weld 2 6”x6” plates per seam, except for drivers door as it may be welded solid/skinned with up to ⅛” plate, driver door plate may only extend 3” onto surrounding metal, must not be attached to frame in anyway.
 Solid welding of any other doors or trunk/tailgate will not be permitted.
-Tucking of trunk lid is allowed, no wedging or folding quarter panels over or onto trunk lid.
+Tucking of trunk lid is allowed, no wedging or folding quarter panels over or onto trunk lid. you may pound the bubble out of the trunk lid, however the trunk lid may not be dished.
 Creasing will be allowed however no doubling or folding of creases will be accepted, creases may not be welded.
 A simple crease on the rear quarters and fenders is all that's allowed.
 Tailgates must remain in the factory location or removed.
 If running a tailgate it must be secured in two spots per seam, following the doors/trunk and tailgate rules.